Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 Prerequisites
 ~~~~~~~~~~~~~

 In order to deploy your web application, you need a server that gives you root and ssh access — in other words, a VPS (or a dedicated server, or a datacenter lease…).
-If you’re looking for a great VPS service for a low price, I recommend `Hetzner Cloud`_ (reflink [#]_), which offers a pretty good entry-level VPS for €2.49 + VAT / month (with higher plans available for equally good prices).
-If you want to play along at home, without buying a VPS, you can create a virtual machine on your own, or use Vagrant with a Vagrant box for Fedora 32 (``fedora/32-cloud-base``).
+If you’re looking for a great VPS service for a low price, I recommend `Hetzner Cloud`_ (reflink [#]_), which offers a pretty good entry-level VPS for €3.49 + VAT / month (with higher plans available for equally good prices).
+If you want to play along at home, without buying a VPS, you can create a virtual machine on your own, or use Vagrant with a Vagrant box for Fedora 35 (``fedora/35-cloud-base``).

 .. _Hetzner Cloud: https://hetzner.cloud/?ref=Qy1lehF8PwzP

 Your server should also run a modern Linux-based operating system.
 This guide was written and tested on:

-* Ubuntu 16.04 LTS, 18.04 LTS, 20.04 LTS or newer
+* Ubuntu 18.04 LTS, 20.04 LTS or newer
-* Debian 9 (stretch), 10 (buster) or newer
+* Debian 10 (buster), 11 (bullseye) or newer
-* Fedora 29-32 or newer (with SELinux enabled and disabled)
+* Fedora 33 or newer (with SELinux enabled and disabled)
 * CentOS 7 (with SELinux enabled and disabled) — manual guide should also work on RHEL 7.
-CentOS 8 does not have uWSGI packages in EPEL as of May 2020, but they should become available soon.
+* AlmaLinux 8 (with SELinux enabled and disabled) — manual guide should also work on RHEL 8.
+Referred to as “EL8” collectively with Rocky Linux.
+* Rocky Linux 8 (with SELinux enabled and disabled) — manual guide should also work on RHEL 8.
+Referred to as “EL8” collectively with AlmaLinux.
 * Arch Linux

-Debian 8 (jessie), and Fedora 24 through 28 are not officially supported, even though they still probably work.
+Debian 8 (jessie) 9 (stretch), Ubuntu 16.04 LTS, and Fedora 24 through 32 are not officially supported, even though they still probably work.

 What if you’re using **Docker**?
 The story is a bit complicated, and this guide does not apply, but do check the `Can I use Docker?`_ at the end of this post for some hints on how to approach it.